File a Complaint

 In some instances, the Department may offer Alternative Dispute Resolution regarding reports against licensees.
 A regulatory board CANNOT require any individual or business to refund money, correct deficiencies, or provide other personal remedies.
 In some cases, a legal action may be your only recourse to resolve a matter.
 The Department cannot provide legal advice.

 DPOR considers all complaints important.
-The processing of your reporting form will be conducted in as timely a manner as possible.
-Many reports, however, present an immediate threat to public safety and will be given priority.
+The processing of your complaint form will be conducted in as timely a manner as possible.
+Many complaints, however, present an immediate threat to public safety and will be given priority.
 Thank you for your patience during the complaint process.

 Disciplinary actions associated with closed cases (orders entered since April 1, 2002) are available online using License Lookup.